CreepySasquatch/HDRMods/pages/Guides/Hidden/Cyberpunk-WIP.md

 **Game Brightness:** The paper white value, also known as average brightnes.
 You typically want to set this between 100-300 nits.

-**SDR EOTF Emulation:** also known as gamma correction.  `UI/Menu Only` is recommended for most use cases, as having it set to `On` can be too dark in some situations.
-If you're going to change this I recommend picking a dark room in the middle of the night so you can use that as a reference point.
+**SDR EOTF Emulation: also known as gamma correction.**  `UI/Menu Only` is recommended for most use cases, as having it set to `On` can be too dark in some situations.
+- If you're going to change this I recommend picking a dark room in the middle of the night so you can use that as a reference point.

 **Hue Correction:** None.

 **Exposure:** One of the major settings that affects the overall brightness / darkness of the game.

-**Highlights:** Adjusts the intensity of the brightest elements on the screen.  **Can easily exceed peak brightness if increased too much.**  If you can't see highlight details anymore then this may be too high.
+**Highlights:** Adjusts the intensity of the brightest elements on the screen.
+- **Can easily exceed peak brightness if increased too much.**  If you can't see highlight details anymore then this may be too high.

 **Shadows:** Adjusts the intensity of the darkest elements in the game.
 If you can't see details in the shadows then this may be too high.
-If you want darker interiors / nights, recommend using the Nova City 2 mod instead.
+- If you want darker interiors / nights, recommend using the Nova City 2 mod instead.

-**Contrast:**  Controls the visual difference between the brightest and darkest tones in the game. **This setting is particularly sensitive in this game and can easily make you exceed your peak nits if pushed to an extreme setting.**
+**Contrast:**  Controls the visual difference between the brightest and darkest tones in the game.
+- **This setting is particularly sensitive in this game and can easily make you exceed your peak nits if pushed to an extreme setting.**

 **Saturation:** Adjusts the color intensity of the game.
 Reduce to 0 to make the game appear to be in black and white.

-**Cone Response:** *Only available when using PsychoV-17.*  Controls both Saturation and Contrast.  **This should be the first slider you adjust with PsychoV-17**.
+**Cone Response: Set to 70 to simulate the look of Vanilla HDR (aka the intended appearance), per ShortFuse.**  *Only available when using PsychoV-17.* Controls both Saturation and Contrast.
+- **This should be the first slider you adjust with PsychoV-17**.

 **Highlight Saturation:** Controls the intensity of the highlight colors.

 **Blowout:** Set to 0 with PsychoV.

-**Flare:** Grayed out when using PsychoV.
+**Flare:** *Grayed out when using PsychoV.*

 **White Point:** Adjusts the color temperature.